Excelam/Excelam/README.md

 Excelam is an open-source .NET library over OpenXml to use Excel easily.
 The library is writen in C#/net6.

-The goal is to get cell value format, get cell value and set cell value, in different formats as defined in Excel: General, Number, Decimal, Date and Time, Currency,...
+The goal of the libray is focused on get cell value format and read/write cell value in different formats available in Excel:

+- <b>General, Number, Decimal, Date and Time, Currency,...</b>

-The only dependency is DocumentFormat.OpenXml (Open XML SDK), the official Microsoft library to work with Word, Excel and PowerPoint documents. use the last version: 2.16.0.
+The only dependency is DocumentFormat.OpenXml (Open XML SDK), the official Microsoft library to work with Word, Excel and PowerPoint documents.
+The library use the last version: 2.16.0.

 To have code samples, see the tests project: Excelam.Tests.

 A nuget package has been published: https://www.nuget.org/packages/Excelam

-Next stages will be to manage more types and more cases: Accouting, Fraction, Percentage, and Scientific.
+Next stages will be to manage more types and more cases: Accounting, Fraction, Percentage, and Scientific.

-# 2. Focus on Excel Cell value format
+# 2. Excel Cell value format

 Excel cell modeling is rich but also complex.